-Balthazar King is one of three horses to have won the race more than once, the others being Tiger Roll and Garde Champetre.
-The latter horse won back-to-back titles in 2008 and 2009, ridden by Miss Nina Carberry who is the race’s most successful jockey with four wins.
+Balthazar King is one of four horses to have won the race more than once, the others being Tiger Roll, his stable mate Delta Work and Garde Champetre.
+The latter horse won back-to-back titles in 2008 and 2009, ridden by Miss Nina Carberry who is the race’s joint most successful jockey with four wins.
 All four of her wins came on the back of horses trained by Enda Bolger.
-Bolger also won the inaugural race in 2005 as a trainer, meaning she’s won it five times and is the race’s most successful trainer.
-Gordon Elliot is the second most successful trainer, just behind with four victories.
+Bolger also won the inaugural race in 2005 as a trainer, meaning she’s won it five times and is the race’s most joint most successful trainer.
+Gordon Elliot is the other most successful trainer, also with five victories.

 Gordon Elliott’s horse came in as the winner in three consecutive years from 2017 to 2019, two of which were with Tiger Roll (2018 and 2019).
 He should have also had Tiger Roll running under him in 2021 when the double Grand National winner claimed a record third win in the race, however, a ban prior to the Festival meant Tiger Roll ran under Denise Foster on his record setting third victory.
 All three of Tiger Roll’s wins were with Keith Donoghue as jockey.